redhat-openshift-ecosystem/community-operators-pipeline/docs/project/develop.md

 No need to build any image.
 To populate edited workflow templates to the testing project, please execute [Upgrade GH action](https://github.com/redhat-openshift-ecosystem/community-operators-pipeline/actions/workflows/upgrade.yaml).
 Set branches which you want to test.
 The standard setup is `ci-dev` and `upstream-community-dev`.

 ### Test a playbook funkcionality

+ To test a currently implemented feature,  one or more test cases need to be set.
+ The only test which is expected to fail is `ci/prow/4.8-pipeline-functionality`.
+There is a space for improvement to make the test work as a quality gate for Prow job workflow file changes.

+ Back to tests, we should focus on.
+We will test the following parts of the test suite:
+- Basic PR tests
+- Temp index test
+- Prow test
+- Release test

+#### Basic PR tests

+To execute all basic PR tests, please edit a description in an operator in the [test pipeline environment](https://github.com/redhat-openshift-ecosystem/community-operators-pipeline/tree/main/operators).
+Please do not add more operators if not necessary, it can increase the repository size for workflow templates.
+We recommend editing just a description in an operator.
+Push to your branch on your own GH repository.
+Then open a PR.
+This corresponds with setup how contributors work against the community repositories.

+#### Prow test
+Every PR triggers a Prow test no matter if it is K8S or OCP.
+This is a standard setup only for `community-operators-pipeline` pipeline.
+Production pipelines run Prow only if needed.
+More information on where to find the Prow debug log is [here](https://redhat-openshift-ecosystem.github.io/community-operators-prod/maintainer-documentation/#the-installation-validated-label-is-missing).

+#### Temp index test

+When prow fails it can be due to a missing temporary index or temporary bundle.
+Temp index and the bundle is processed by [Prepare Test Index](https://github.com/redhat-openshift-ecosystem/community-operators-pipeline/actions/workflows/prepare_test_index.yaml) workflow.
+Logs are diretly available.
+If you are not sure to which PR is a workflow run related, check `Build temp index and push` stage.
+You should see something like `Preparing temp index for PR: 347`.

+### Release test

+When all tests are green, expect `ci/prow/4.8-pipeline-functionality` as mentioned above, we can test release by merging the PR.
+Then a release can be checked directly [here](https://github.com/redhat-openshift-ecosystem/community-operators-pipeline/actions/workflows/operator_release.yaml), we expect green result.